aarsenault/SolanaPulse/README.md

 ## Overall Considerations:

-- All three charts have very poor initial load times.Some ideas on how to address the load times are in the backend section.
+- All three charts have very poor initial load times.
+Some ideas on how to address the load times are in the backend section.

 - Normally `.env` files would not be included.
 As they only contain a link to local host I am including them here for simplicity